 Child seat regulations

 Children aged up to three years must be placed in a rear-facing child seat in the back seat of the car.
 Kids aged over three can sit in the front seat as long as they have an appropriate child restraint or safety belt.
-Finally, please note that any children who measure under 5ft (around 150cm) and weigh less than 80lbs (around 36kg) must use the correct child seat or booster seat whenever in the car.
+Children who are under 5ft tall (around 150cm) and weigh less than 80lbs (around 36kg) must use the correct child seat or booster seat whenever in the car.

 Parking